 Canton is a larger medium-sized city located in the state of Ohio.
 With a population of 70,447 people and 29 constituent neighborhoods, Canton is the eighth largest community in Ohio.
-Canton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Canton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Canton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Canton are a mix of both white- and blue-collar jobs.
+Canton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Canton is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Canton who work in office and administrative support (11.60%), food service (9.62%), and sales jobs (9.17%).

 The citizens of Canton are slightly less educated than the national average of 21.84% for the average city or town: 13.91% of adults in Canton have a bachelor's degree or advanced degree

 The per capita income in Canton in 2018 was $19,967, which is low income relative to Ohio and the nation.
 This equates to an annual income of $79,868 for a family of four.
 Canton also has one of the higher rates of people living in poverty in the nation, with 30.76% of its population below the federal poverty line.

 Canton is an extremely ethnically-diverse city.
 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Canton include German, Irish, Italian, English, and African.